physiozoo/physiozoo.github.io/_pages/project.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+If you are a company and want to use PhysioZoo then please email us at: physiozoolab@gmail.com

 ## Disclaimer

 This toolbox makes use of several other pre-existing open source algorithms listed below: